01mf02/jq-lang-spec/spec.typ

 - $f alt g$: Updates using $f$ if $f$ yields some non-false value, else updates using $g$.
   Here, $f$ is called as a "probe" first.
-  If it yields at least one output whose boolean value (see @simple-fns) is not false#footnote[
-    We do not write "whose boolean value is false" because that would exclude exceptions.
-    That is because for any exception $e$, it holds that $"bool"(e) = e$.
-  ],
-  then we update at $f$, else at $g$.
+  If it yields at least one output that is considered "true" (see @semantics for the definition of $"trues"$), then we update at $f$, else at $g$.
   This filter is unusual because is the only kind where a subexpression is both updated with ($(f update sigma)|^c_v$) and evaluated ($f|^c_v$).